 :ARGS section.
 The order of sections is fixed.

 A test case that makes sure boxes fails under certain conditions looks like this:

-:DESC Tests that the right error message is shown when the boxes config file cannot be found. :ARGS -f nonexistent :INPUT :OUTPUT-FILTER :EXPECTED-ERROR 1 boxes: Couldn't open config file 'nonexistent' for input. :EOF
+:DESC Tests that the right error message is shown when the boxes config file cannot be found. :ARGS -f nonexistent :INPUT :OUTPUT-FILTER :EXPECTED-ERROR 1 boxes: Couldn't find config file at 'nonexistent' :EOF

 Note that you write

 :EXPECTED-ERROR instead of just